 - Wrap up: my Boardmasters experience

-Boardmasters is one of the best-known festivals in Cornwall.
-It combines live music performances, a bit of comedy and DJ sets with world class surfing, BMX and skate competitions.
+Boardmasters is one of the best-known music festivals in Cornwall.
+It combines live music performances, a bit of comedy and DJ sets with a world class surf festival at Watergate Bay, BMX and skate competitions.

 Fistral Beach is where all the sports action happens.
-There’s a Surf Village where you can find surf and skate brands – watch out for the outlet stand, it’s dangerous! ;-) – as well as some food stands.
-It also has a beach bar where you can catch some live music during the day, but the main events at Fistral beach are the surfing, BMX and skate sessions.
+There's a Surf Village where you can find surf and skate brands – watch out for the outlet stand, it's dangerous! ;-) – as well as some food stands.
+It also has a beach bar where you can catch some live music during the day, but the main events at Fistral Beach are surfing, BMX, and skate sessions.